datacarpentry/astronomy-python/_extras/guide.md

 * Recall that the first time we use `DataFrame.to_hdf`, we use the `w` argument to indicate that we want to create a new, empty HDF Store.
 For all subsequent uses, we should *not* use the `w` argument, so that we add new Datasets to the existing Store, rather than starting over.

+* If learners struggle with the query exercise - remind them that we are defining a polygon in the same way we did before (with the same syntax) but looking at proper motion instead of space.

+* If learners get a different number of candidates, its likely they mistyped something.
 ### Lesson 5: Joining tables

+* The early part of this lesson brings back a lot of best practices that learners learned in earlier lessons (e.g. exploring tables, returning the top 5 rows) this is a great opportunity to high-light these and remind learners that they've seen this before and why we're doing it.

 ### Lesson 6: Photometry